TomasHubelbauer/github-api/README.md

 - `token` is for the GitHub API PAT which bumps the rate limit from 60 to 5000.
 - `accept` is for the `Accept` HTTP header for features in preview.
+- `pageSize` is the maximum of number of items to return per page - default is the maximum 100.
 - `pageLimit` is the cap on the number of pages of the paged response to fetch.
 - [`onLimitChange`](#onlimitchange-remaining-limit-reset--void-callback)
 - [`onPageChange`](#onpagechange-pagenumber-pagecount-url-pageurl-attempt--void-callback)